FactomProject/FactomDocs/FactoidAPI.md

 factomd
 -------

-This is a summery of the factomd API as pertains to trading Factoids.
+This is a summary of the factomd API as pertains to trading Factoids.
 We will add detail on other calls as we go forward.

 + Post **http://localhost:8088/v1/commit-chain/?**